-The moisture fluxes in GDASrp are noticeably stronger (on the order of 30 gm kg-1 m s-1) than those in the control run (GDAS) at all three times (Fig 7).
+control run (GDAS) at all three times (Fig. 7).
 There is also a slight westward shift in the maximum flux in the GDASrp analyses.
-This shift is accompanied by stronger upward motion in GDASrp (Fig. 8, compare left and middle panels), which corresponds well with the pattern of precipitation (Fig. 8, right panel) taken from the CMORPH analyses (Joyce et al. 2004).
+This shift is accompanied by stronger upward motion in GDASrp (Fig. 8, cf. left and middle panels), which corresponds well with the pattern of precipitation (Fig. 8, right panel) taken from the Climate Prediction Center (CPC) morphing technique (CMORPH) analyses (Joyce et al. 2004).
 The CDAS analyses (with and without SALLJEX data) were not able to capture the circulation features (moisture flux and vertical motion) associated with the intense MCC (figure not shown).